plurid/developer/packages/developer-cli/README.md

-    deregister [options] [path]         deregister a space for the developer server, given a path or the current directory describe [options] <entity> <name>  describes an entity ('server', 'connection', 'space') given the name open [connection]                   opens the server in browser for a given connection (by name or number); defaults to the first connection, if any lint [options] <space>              lint a registered space or the current directory space test [options] <space>              test a registered space or the current directory space preview [options] <space>           preview web elements and scenarios for a registered space or the current directory space watch [options] <space>             watch for changes a registered space or the current directory space build [options] <space>             build a registered space or the current directory space run [options] <command> <space>     run a named-command in a registered space or the current directory space
+    deregister [options] [path]         deregister a space for the developer server, given a path or the current directory describe [options] <entity> <name>  describes an entity ('server', 'connection', 'space') given the name open [connection]                   opens the server in browser for a given connection (by name or number); defaults to the first connection, if any lint [options] [space]              lint a registered space or the current directory space test [options] [space]              test a registered space or the current directory space preview [options] [space]           preview elements and scenarios for a registered space or the current directory space watch [options] [space]             watch for changes a registered space or the current directory space build [options] [space]             build a registered space or the current directory space run [options] <command> [space]     run a named-command in a registered space or the current directory space
 ```